LukasKnuth/homeserver/cluster/Readme.md

 # FluxCD cluster configuration

 This configuration is used by FluxCD to automate _most_ of the configuration in the cluster.
-Sadly, due to restrictions on certain apps, a few steps must be executed manually.
+Sadly, due to restrictions on certain apps, **a few steps must be executed manually**.

 ## DNS PiHole